 Whether you love them or loathe them, electronic logging devices (ELDs) are here to stay.
-In fact, as of 2019, all fleets should now have officially switched from AOBRDs to ELDs.
+In fact, as of June 12, 2021, all fleets in Canada and the U.S. should now have officially switched from AOBRDs to ELDs.

 ELDs automatically record your drivers’ Hours of Service (HOS) and store reports and driver certifications—which should help fleets stay compliant and save time on paperwork.